OutlierVentures/H2O/README.md

 Publishing assets requires an Azure Storage account.
 Proof-of-concept OrbitDB hosting can be found in `h2o/backend` folder, see `app.py` and `host.js`.

+This app runs Squid-py 0.2.5.
+The squid component will be updated with stable releases.

 ## Architecture